How to become a dog groomer

 Also read: Your Ultimate Guide to Dog Care – Everything you need to know about caring for a dog, from grooming to training

-Do you need a licence to groom dogs?
+Do you need a license to groom dogs?

-There are no licensing requirements to become a dog groomer in Australia, but a grooming facility may require formal qualifications.
-Licensing requirements will differ based on local regulations.
+There are no licensing requirements to become a dog groomer, but a grooming facility may require formal qualifications.
+Licensing requirements will differ in each state.

 How long does it take to become a dog groomer?

 This can vary based on what kind of certification or apprenticeship you aim for, but we recommend allotting around 12-18 months before testing for certification.
-This should give you enough time to build enough experience to be confident in your grooming skills.
+This should give you enough time to build up experience and confidence in your grooming skills.